Rights and Responsibilities of Students

 Interviews on Campus

 Bryant University assists students in furthering their careers.
-The Amica Center for Career Education coordinates the on-campus interview program, using the Bryant Career Connection available to all students.
+The Amica Center for Career Education coordinates the on-campus interview program for Bryant University, using the online job board system Bryant Career Connection (BCC), which is available to all students.
 Students can apply to opportunities posted by employers, and if selected by the employer, schedule an interview through BCC.
-The University subscribes to the open recruitment policy, which permits any legitimate corporation, business, government agency, non-profit organization or military services to interview students.
+The University subscribes to the open recruitment policy, which permits any legitimate corporation, business, government agency, nonprofit organization, educational institution, or military services to interview students.
 The interviews fall well within the meaning of free speech, free movement, free choice of employment, and shall not be subject to interference, restriction, or harassment by any individual or group.

 Rules and Conditions of Enrollment and Rights Reserved by the University